The Geometric Mechanics of Contrastive Representation Learning: Alignment Potentials, Entropic Dispersion, and

-\paragraph{Intrinsic landscape and low-temperature consistency.} The parametric energy remains nonconvex in parameters because $\theta\mapsto q_\theta$ is implicit.
-To expose the geometry induced on $\mathcal Z$, we lift the analysis to an intrinsic functional over $\rho\in\mathcal P(\mathcal Z)$ with a fixed potential field.
-This surrogate is strictly convex with a unique Gibbs equilibrium and admits ground-state concentration as $\tau\downarrow0^+$.
-Moreover, in the sharp-kernel regime, the parametric energy is value-close to the intrinsic functional up to a vanishing KDE mismatch, so the learning landscape inherits the intrinsic geometry.
+The parametric energy $\mathcal J_\tau(\theta)$ is generally nonconvex in $\theta$, since the map $\theta\mapsto(q_\theta,\pi_{\theta\theta})$ is implicit.
+To isolate the intrinsic geometry, we fix a potential field $U$ on $\mathcal Z$ and optimize directly over distributions on $\mathcal Z$.
+This yields a strictly convex free-energy functional with a unique Gibbs equilibrium.
+In the low-temperature regime, $\mathcal J_\tau$ approaches this intrinsic landscape up to a controllable KDE mismatch.